Ainori: Description

-Ainori is a reality program where seven young men and women travel the world riding a pink bus.
+Ainori is a reality program where seven young men and women travel the world riding a pink bus nicknamed the "Love Wagon".
 The program is reminiscent of a travelogue; as of December 2008, the show has followed the bus across 90 countries as participants explore both famous tourist attractions and more off-the-beaten-path places.
 The participants are led across each country by a native who serves as tour guide, bus driver, and friend.
 Upon reaching the border with another country, the bus stops and participants head out to their next destination country to meet their new tour guide and get into their new bus.

 The show's twist is that the participants are each young, single people whose goal is to find love with another participant and return to Japan as a couple.
 When a participant has decided they like someone else, they ask the driver for a ticket back to Japan.
 They then declare their love to the object of their affection, and ask that the two return to Japan together.
 After a night's consideration, the person who received the love declaration can either answer with a kiss, after which both participants leave the bus for Japan.
 Otherwise, the jilted participant is left to return to Japan alone.
 Besides the love declaration, participants are forbidden from talking openly about their love interests with other participants, but inform the TV audience of their feelings through diaries and confessions to the camera (shot when no other participants are present).

 After people leave the bus, new people are added to the program, to keep the total at 7 members.
 They are seen on the side of the road with a painted cardboard sign (appearing to be hitchhikers) and brought aboard after a self-introduction.

 The First Lap Around the World ended in May, 2003, and the Second Lap ended in March, 2007.
 After that, the bus visits the countries which has never been visited on the show, without the route.
 The 400th episode was aired on May 5, 2008.

 As of March, 2009, 44 couples have found love through the program, and there have been 8 marriages (though one couple has divorced).
 On March 1, 2005, the first "Ainori Baby" was born, and as of mid-2008 there have been 4 babies born in total.
+Although typically the couples are "born" on their world trip, in the summer of 2006, two separate couples (Goki/Outlaw and MIE/Susan) were formed after the participants returned to Japan and realized their feelings for each other there, and in February 2007, an "Ainori news special" told the story of another couple (Hide/Kayo) who got together after returning to Japan.